Same-sex marriage in Finland: Same-sex marriage

+Summary

 Same-sex marriage has been legal in Finland since 1 March 2017.
 Legislation to open marriage to same-sex couples passed the Parliament of Finland on 12 December 2014 with support from the Social Democratic Party (SDP), the Green League, the Left Alliance, the Swedish People's Party and the National Coalition Party (NCP).
 The Finns Party, the Christian Democrats and the Centre Party opposed same-sex marriage, though the latter has since rejected attempts to repeal the same-sex marriage law.
-In Finnish public discourse, same-sex marriage is commonly referred to as "equal marriage" or "gender-neutral marriage".
+In Finnish public discourse, same-sex marriage is commonly referred to as "equal marriage" or "gender-neutral marriage"; in Finnish as homoavioliitto or sukupuolineutraali avioliitto (/fi/), and in Swedish as homoäktenskap or samkönat äktenskap (/sv/).

 2007–2011 parliamentary term

 A poll conducted by Christian newspaper Kotimaa in March 2010 showed that a narrow majority of Finnish MPs opposed same-sex marriage.
 Of the 126 MPs surveyed on whether they would support a gender-neutral marriage law, 46% were in favour and 54% were opposed.
 Support was strongest among Green and Left Alliance MPs, who unanimously supported same-sex marriage, followed by Social Democratic lawmakers at 63%.
 In contrast, a majority of MPs from the Centre Party and the National Coalition Party were opposed.
 However, a later survey in April 2010 by Helsingin Sanomat reported growing cross-party support for same-sex marriage and joint adoption rights.
 The Secretary of the National Coalition Party, Taru Tujunen, said that an initiative on same-sex marriage would be introduced at the next party conference.
 At the June 2010 party conference, NCP delegates voted in favor of a gender-neutral marriage law, although the vice-chairman of the NCP parliamentary group, Ben Zyskowicz, noted that a majority of the party's MPs remained opposed.
 Two weeks earlier, the Social Democrats passed a measure in favor of same-sex marriage.
 The Left Alliance and the Green League also support it.
 At the opening ceremony of Helsinki Pride on 28 June 2010, Foreign Minister Alexander Stubb endorsed a gender-neutral marriage law with full adoption rights for same-sex couples.

 On 2 July 2010, Justice Minister Tuija Brax announced that the Ministry of Justice would be preparing a reform to the Marriage Act (Avioliittolaki; Äktenskapslag) in the autumn of 2011.
 It was considered possible that same-sex marriage would be legalized after the 2011 parliamentary elections, where it was speculated to turn into a major theme, though in an August 2010 survey by Yle only 20% of respondents said the issue should be a major theme.